Easy Ensemble: Simple Deep Ensemble Learning for Sensor-Based Human Activity Recognition: Input variationer

 \subsection{Evaluating input variationer for a single modality dataset}

 First, we evaluated the effectiveness of the input variationer on data measured using a single sensor modality, such as the HASC dataset.
-The number of ensembles was unified at $N=16$, and combinations of repeat ($R_N$), augmentation ($A_N$), and input masking ($M_N$) were evaluated.
-Fig. \ref{fig:exp6_inputs} shows the results of 100 trials for each method, where $R_{16}$ denotes the method applying EE with $N=16$, $R_4M_4$ denotes the method applying input masking with $N=4$ to the repeated input $R_{16}$, $R_4A_4$ is the method applying augmentation with $N=4$ to $R_{16}$, and $A_4M_4$ is a method in which $N=4$ times repeats the augmentation result $A_4$ and applies input masking of $N=4$.
+The number of ensembles was unified at $N=64$, and combinations of repeat ($R_N$), augmentation ($A_N$), and input masking ($M_N$) were evaluated.
+Fig. \ref{fig:exp6_inputs} shows the results of 50 trials for each method, where $R_{64}$ denotes the method applying EE with $N=64$, $M_4R_{16}$ denotes the method applying input masking with $N=4$ to the repeated input $R_{64}$, $A_4R_{16}$ is the method applying four data augmentations to $R_4$ and repeating them $N=16$ times, and $A_4M_4R_4$ is a method in which $N=4$ times repeats the augmentation result $A_4$, applies input masking of $N=4$, and repeating $N=4$ times.
 In this study, we adopted four types of DAs: two types of jittering with different magnitudes, scaling of waveform amplitude, and shift in amplitude direction.
 Notably, rotation was applied in all cases.

-As shown in the figure, augmentation ($R_4A_4$) and input masking ($R_4M_4$) are equivalent only for repeating ($R_{16}$), but the combination of input masking and augmentation ($A_4M_4$) succeeds in adding diversity to the input and improves the HAR accuracy by a median of 0.5\%.
-However, there was a tendency for the accuracy to vary, which could be improved additionally using repeat in combination.
+As shown in Fig. \ref{fig:exp6_inputs}, input masking ($M_4R_{16}$) is slightly better than repetition ($R_{64}$), but the augmentation ($A_4R_{16}$) and combination of augmentation and input masking ($A_4M_4R_4$) add diversity to the input and improve the HAR accuracy by a median of 0.15\%.